-The City of Columbia still has barriers to fair housing as it relates to segregation and integration, as well changes or migration of specific populations that creates an environment.
-The central city area has been traditionally thought of to maintain a higher number of African American households, however data shows that concentrations are beginning to be higher in other geographic areas within Columbia.
-These challenges stem from the impacts of previous federal, state and local housing policies, and many low-income minorities are still experiencing a negative impact from these policies.
-The City needs to continue to examine policies to foster more housing opportunities in higher income geographic areas, as well as to invest in areas in need of revitalization.
+The central city area has been traditionally thought of as containing a higher number of low-income households, however, data shows that concentration shifting to other geographic areas within Columbia.
+The City needs to continue to examine policies to foster more housing opportunities in higher-income geographic areas, as well as to invest in areas in need of revitalization.